7. Who do we share your data with?

 - to banks (and other payment agencies you may use), family members who are paying your fees, sponsors or other third parties to enable them to pay student debts and this includes the disclosure of relevant information to our supplier of banking services for the purposes of complying with anti-money laundering regulations and to agencies engaged on our behalf for the collection of unpaid debts

-- external organisations contracted by HESA or other regulatory organisations to carry out surveys on student experience or teaching quality eg. National Student Survey (NSS), Student Perception Survey (SPQ) and Graduate Outcomes Record (GOR) or for preparation of your Higher Education Achievement Report
+- external organisations contracted by HESA or other regulatory organisations to carry out surveys on student experience or teaching quality eg. National Student Survey (NSS), Student Perception Survey (SPQ) and Graduate Outcomes Record (GOR).

 - where requested the University will provide references to third parties with your consent